 Filtered SELs Page New Query link Click this link to launch a new SEL query.
-Global Event Status bars Red bar: number of critical events received Pink bar: number of critical events in review Orange bar: number of warning events received Peach bar: number of warning events in review Event Status states Received: the event has been received but is not under investigation.
+Global Event Status bars RED: number of critical events with status: Received PINK: number of critical events with status: In review ORANGE: number of warning events with status: Received BEIGE: number of warning events with status: In review Event Status Received: events have been received but are not yet under investigation.
 The corresponding icons in the Resource tree are red or orange, according to event severity.
-In review: the event is under investigation; The corresponding icons in the Resource tree are still red or orange, according to event severity.
+In review: events have been received and are under investigation.
+The corresponding icons in the Resource tree are pink or beige, according to event severity.
 Concluded: the event has been investigated.
-The corresponding icons in the Resource tree are now green again.
+The corresponding icons in the Resource tree are green.
 Change Event Status drop-down list Use this drop-down list to change event status states.
 Comment field Use this field to add a comment for future reference when you change an event status state.
-Resource Event Status bars Event status states for each selected resource.
-Red bar: number of critical events received Pink bar: number of critical events in review Orange bar: number of warning events received Peach bar: number of warning events in review
+Resource Event Status bars Event status for each selected resource.
+RED: number of critical events with status: Received PINK: number of critical events with status: In review ORANGE: number of warning events with status: Received BEIGE: number of warning events with status: In review

-Figure 3-3.
+Figure 4-3.
 Filtered SELs page